do-2k25-28/do-place/README.md

 #### Docker

 To set the backend URL when building a Docker image, use the build arg `BACKEND_URL`.
-If not set, the url will be `/api/v1` (same host as your front).
+If not set, the URL will be `/api/v1` (same host as your frontend).

 ```bash
 cd frontend